chesteklab/LINK_dataset/docs/data.md

 All files are hosted on the [DANDI Archive] (https://dandiarchive.org/dandiset/001201) and follow the **Neurodata Without Borders (NWB)** format.

-A demo notebook will be availabel soon to illustrate data loading and structure – [view demo notebook (coming soon)]
+Demo notebooks are available to illustrate data loading and structure – see the github readme for details.